 If your ceramic hob is cracked, the hob is no longer safe to use and needs to be either repaired or replaced.

 In theory you could buy a replacement glass part and install it yourself, but this normally costs almost as much as buying a new hob, and unless you’re an experienced professional you may not attach the glass correctly.
 For most people it will make more sense to buy a new hob.

-If we had to pick just one product to recommend as the best ceramic hob, it would be the Stoves SEH600CTCMK2 since it’s reasonably priced, performs well and is easy to clean, making it very popular with users.
+If we had to pick just one product to recommend as the best ceramic hob, it would be the Bosch Serie 2 PKE611CA3E since it is easy to use, has good temperature controls, heats up quickly and is easy to clean, making it very popular with users.

 Chef’s Pick is your guide to the best kitchen equipment and appliances in the UK.

 We help you understand the confusing world of cookers, ovens and cookware so you can get the most out of your kitchen.